 - ½ cup of halved or diced tomatoes

 It’s a good idea to buy a pound or a couple pounds of ground turkey so you can prepare your meals ahead of time.
-Brown it with a little olive oil, some diced onions and minced garlic.
+Brown it with a little olive oil, some diced onions and minced garlic or garlic powder.
 Either season it all or just leave it plain to season it before eating.

 Focus on Vegetarian Lunches